arf-foundation/arf-spec/docs/mathematics.md

 # Mathematical Foundations

-This document describes the Bayesian mathematics underlying the ARF Core Engine’s risk scoring.
+This document describes the Bayesian mathematics underlying the ARF Core Engine’s risk scoring and decision‑making.
 The canonical definition of the **risk score** used throughout this specification is the posterior mean of the conjugate Beta distribution, optionally blended with HMC and hyperprior components as described below.
+The operative decision rule is **expected loss minimisation** over the action set {approve, deny, escalate}.

 > **Canonical reference:** See [`core_concepts.md`](core_concepts.md#3-risk-score) for the definition of `RiskScore`.

 **Implementation status:** The mathematics defined here are implemented in the proprietary core engine.
 The engine is access‑controlled and available under outcome‑based pricing.
+Public components (specification, demo UI) are open‑source (Apache 2.0).

+---

 ## Mathematical Foundations at a Glance